RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-After each batch has been processed, the total number of units processed and the total number of units that has actually been exported is determined and output.
+After each batch has been processed, the total number of units processed and the total number of units that have actually been exported is determined and output.

 Finally, you apply the ```Export``` method to carry out the actual export operation.
 This method requires the full name and path of the TMX import file.
 With the second boolean parameter you can determine whether any existing export file should be overwritten or not.